dzfrias/wsh/docs/src/getting-started/installing.md

 # Installing

-Since this project is still in infancy, the best way to install `wsh` is through Rust's package manager, [`cargo`](https://doc.rust-lang.org/cargo/).
+Since this project is still in infancy (see [Project Status](../status.md)), the best way to install `wsh` is through Rust's package manager, [`cargo`](https://doc.rust-lang.org/cargo/).
 In the future, more package managers, along with pre-built binaries, will be supported.

 After installing the binary, you may start it up `wsh`: